cjunevicus/EDCOP-TOOLS/Building Tools.md

 Repository
 Hostpath and persistent volumes

 All settings should have a comment above the setting about what it does.
-In pods containing multiple containers, seperate these by by the container names.
+In pods containing multiple containers, separate these by the container names.

 The convention these tools will follow are: